The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 The French bulldog is an intelligent, playful dog that perfectly adapts to the indoors and is not overly demanding in grooming.

-The Border Collie is a high-energy dog that does best with people who have time and energy to spend with them.
-They are not good with young children.
+The Border Collie is a high-energy dog that does best with people who have time and energy to spend with it.
+It is not good with young children.

 Brachycephalic dog breeds experience health issues: breathing disorders, exercise-induced problems, and trouble tolerating heat and cold.